pusateri/sdtest/README.md

-# sdsub
+# sdtest
 DNS Service Discovery subscription test tool

 ## Overview

-* sdsub is a client simulation tool for testing DNS subscriptions.
+* sdtest is a client simulation tool for testing DNS subscriptions.
 It supports both the older Long Lived Queries (LLQ) and the new replacement DNS Push Notifications.

-* sdsub will provide a command line interface (CLI) for interactive use or take commands from an input file.
+* sdtest will provide a command line interface (CLI) for interactive use or take commands from an input file.
 DNS Internet Class 'IN' is used in all cases.
 Optional arguments are in brackets.

 ```
   discover-soa [--protocol=llq|push|update] [--transport=udp|tcp|tls] _http._tcp.foo.bar.com